-- \ When you do not operate source selection, the projector will assume the input selection condition that was previously used. - \ See "Auto Source" on Page E-55 for information about the Auto Source on and off conditions. - \ YPbPr input selection will not be possible when YPbPr is set invalidly.
+- When you do not operate source selection, the projector will assume the input selection condition that was previously used. - See "Auto Source" on Page E-55 for information about the Auto Source on and off conditions. - YPbPr input selection cannot be used when YPbPr is set to "Disable".
 See "YPbPr" on Page E-57.